runxel/archicad-workspaces/README.md

 _Your milage may vary_ 😉

 But while you're here you might want to check out …
-- My collection [Archicad objects](https://github.com/runxel/ArchiCAD-Objects), including their source code; you're free to hack on!
+- My collection of [Archicad objects](https://github.com/runxel/ArchiCAD-Objects), including their source code; you're free to hack on!
 - [GDL for Sublime Text](https://github.com/runxel/GDL-sublime), to make scripting of Archicad GDL objects easier than ever!-
 - My handcrafted custom [Archicad attributes](https://github.com/runxel/archicad-attributes).